eljunkielovegun/Delta-3D/README.md

 # Delta-3D
-Collaborative project with Delta Sound Labs and Kevin Patton
+Collaborative project with Delta Sound Labs and Kevin Patton looking to create an immersive multi-media environment